 Marko’s Kitchen caters to every dietary concern, from the animal-friendly vegans to the meat-devouring ‘keto-ers’!
-Fresh, wholesome, and homemade are Marko’s three pillars, which are applied to every dish – from comfort-foods like gourmet hamburgers, cordon bleu, and ‘chevapi’ (mini seasoned beef sausages served with onions on a traditional bun with dips), to fresh summer and cabbage salads!
-There’s also low-carb pasta alternatives such as spaghetti squash and organic black bean noodles to satiate the gluten-free crowd.
+Fresh, wholesome, and homemade are Marko’s three pillars, which are applied to every dish – from comfort foods like gourmet hamburgers, cordon bleu, and ‘chevapi’ (mini seasoned beef sausages served with onions on a traditional bun with dips), to fresh summer and cabbage salads!
+There are also low-carb pasta alternatives such as spaghetti squash and organic black bean noodles to satiate the gluten-free crowd.

 Alberta’s largest city has lots to offer, and you’ll find it all in our guide of the best things to do in Calgary!